cloudfoundry/docs-cfcr/docs/index.md

 To install CFCR, you must first deploy and configure BOSH.
 You can deploy BOSH using the BOSH Bootloader (`bbl`) command-line utility.
+See the [BOSH Bootloader repository](https://github.com/cloudfoundry/bosh-bootloader) for instructions.

 After configuring BOSH, you can deploy the CFCR BOSH release.

-Follow the steps below:

-1. Deploy BOSH using `bbl`.
-See the [BOSH Bootloader repository](https://github.com/cloudfoundry/bosh-bootloader) for instructions.
-1. Deploy the CFCR BOSH release.
 See the [CFCR repository](https://github.com/cloudfoundry-incubator/kubo-release) for instructions.

 ## Certifications